Header

 PROG REVIEWER

 From the eighth track onward, the quality of the music noticeably improves.
-There are some standout solos on Moog, electric guitar and Hammond organ, and the compositions are denser, more imaginative than before, more similar to ESPRESSO II.
-The final track, "Troyka", is utterly charming chamber jazz played mainly by a trio consisting of synth, vibes and bass; it wouldn't have been out of place on any of the classic "Canterbury" albums of the Seventies.
+There are standout solos on Moog, electric guitar and Hammond organ, and the compositions are denser, more imaginative than before, and more similar to ESPRESSO II.
+The final track, "Troyka", is utterly charming chamber jazz performed mainly by a trio consisting of synth, vibes and bass; it wouldn't have been out of place on any of the classic "Canterbury" albums of the Seventies.

 As far as I know, this Russian incarnation of Gong wasn't meant to last.
 Just before his untimely death, Pierre Moerlen seems to have considered forming yet another band with his brother Benoit.